-(5) The oversight board shall hire an independent reviewing actuary to perform an actuarial audit of the work performed by the qualified actuary no less than once every seven years.

-(d) For purposes of this section, the term "qualified actuary" means only an actuary who is a member of the Society of Actuaries or the American Academy of Actuaries.
+(5) The oversight board shall hire an independent reviewing actuary to perform an actuarial audit of the work performed by the qualified actuary no less than once every seven years. (d) For purposes of this section, the term "qualified actuary" means only an actuary who is a member of the Society of Actuaries or the American Academy of Actuaries.
 The qualified actuary shall be designated a fiduciary and shall discharge his or her duties with respect to a fund solely in the interest of the members and members' beneficiaries of that fund.
 In order for the standards of this section to be met, the qualified actuary shall certify that the actuarial valuation report is complete and accurate and that in his or her opinion the technique and assumptions used are reasonable and meet the requirements of this section.

-(e)(1) Beginning January 1, 2010, municipalities may choose the optional method of financing municipal policemen's or firemen's pension and relief funds as outlined in this subsection in lieu of the standard or alternative methods as provided in subdivision (1), subsection (c) of this section or the conservation method of financing as outlined in subdivision (1), subsection (1), subsection (f) of this section.
+96 (e)(1) Beginning January 1, 2010, municipalities may choose the optional method of 97 financing municipal policemen's or firemen's pension and relief funds as outlined in this 98 subsection in lieu of the standard or alternative methods as provided in subdivision (1), subsection 99 (c) of this section.

-(2) For those municipalities choosing the optional method of finance, the minimum standard for annual municipality contributions to each policemen's or firemen's pension and relief fund shall be an amount which, together with the contributions from the members and, if no pension funding revenue bonds of a building commission of such municipality are outstanding, the allocable portion of the Municipal Pensions Security Fund created in §8-22-18b of this code, and other income sources as authorized by law, will be sufficient to meet the normal cost of the fund and amortize any actuarial deficiency over a period of not more than 40 years beginning January 1, 2010: Provided, That those municipalities using the standard method of financing in 2009 shall continue to amortize their actuarial deficiencies over a period of not more than 40 years beginning July 1, 1991.
-The required contribution shall be determined each plan year as described above by the actuary retained by the oversight board, based on an actuarial valuation reflecting actual demographic and investment experience and consistent with the Actuarial Standards of Practice published by the Actuarial Standards Board.
+100 (2) For those municipalities choosing the optional method of finance, the minimum 101 standard for annual municipality contributions to each policemen's or firemen's pension and relief 102 fund shall be an amount which, together with the contributions from the members and allocable 103 portion of the Municipal Pensions and Protection Fund or Municipal Pensions Security Fund 104 created in §8-22-18b of this code, and other income sources as authorized by law, will be sufficient 105 to meet the normal cost of the fund and amortize any actuarial deficiency over a period of not 106 more than 40 years beginning January 1, 2010: Provided, That those municipalities using the 107 standard method of financing in 2009 shall continue to amortize their actuarial deficiencies over 108 a period of not more than 40 years beginning July 1, 1991.
+The required contribution shall be 109 determined each plan year as described above by the actuary retained by the oversight board, 110 based on an actuarial valuation reflecting actual demographic and investment experience and 111 consistent with the Actuarial Standards of Practice published by the Actuarial Standards Board.